 Sidnie Manton Award: submit your proposal now

 Early career ecologist?
 If you have an idea for a Review or Long-term Studies in Animal Ecology paper, we invite you to submit a short abstract and be in with a chance of winning our next Sidnie Manton Award.
+Proposals will be assessed by the journal Editors and successful applicants will be invited to submit a manuscript to Journal of Animal Ecology.
+Submitted manuscripts will … Continue reading Sidnie Manton Award: submit your proposal now

 Writefull trial announced for Journal of Animal Ecology

+We are delighted to announce that we have integrated the language editing software, Writefull, into the online submission system of Journal of Animal Ecology.
 Writefull is an automatic proofing and editing AI tool trained on published articles from STEM subject areas.
 It screens text for correctness of grammar, spelling, vocabulary and punctuation, as well more subtle language issues such as style, word order, and phrasing.
-Submitting authors will be able to use this service free of charge at the initial point of submission via our submission site, or manuscripts can be recommended for screening by Writefull when a final decision is sent out.
+Submitting authors … Continue reading Writefull trial announced for Journal of Animal Ecology

 Shortlist Announced for Elton Prize Early Career Researcher Award

 Each year Journal of Animal Ecology awards the Elton Prize to the best Research Article in the journal by an early career researcher.
 Today we present the shortlisted papers for this year’s award, based on the 2021 (90th) volume of the journal.
+The winner will be selected in the coming weeks so follow the blog and watch this space for future announcements!
+This year’s shortlisted candidates are: … Continue reading Shortlist Announced for Elton Prize Early Career Researcher Award

 The Peer Review Process for the British Ecological Society journals